 The existing conditions analysis found that the resort area has a diversity of commercial, institutional and residential uses within its boundaries.
-These include over 68.2 million square feet of commercial space, 123 accommodation properties, the nation's second largest convention center, and a major educational institution.
+These include over 69.7 million square feet of commercial space, 132 accommodation properties, the nation's second largest convention center, and a major educational institution.
 International Drive is also home to 1,800 businesses that employ over 75,000 people.
 These include the office headquarters of three national/international companies: Marriott Vacations Worldwide, SeaWorld Parks and Entertainment, and Wyndham Vacation Ownership.
-Long thought as only a job center, International Drive is also home to more than 19,000 residents housed in over 12,000 housing units.
+Long thought as only a job center, International Drive is also home to more than 22,000 housed in over 12,500 housing units.
 Finally, about 25% of the resort area's land is still vacant.

 Most, if not all, of International Drive's economic activity is the result of tourists visiting the area.
-This study estimates that 14.8 million people visited the resort area in 2018 based on regional visitation and hotel occupancy data.
-Most of these visitors stayed overnight (62%) and the vast majority of them came for leisure purposes.
+This study estimates that 15.3 million people visited the resort area in 2019 based on regional visitation and hotel occupancy data.
+Most of these visitors stayed overnight (64%) and the vast majority of them came for leisure purposes.

-International Drive visitors spent about \$7.6 billion on transportation, lodging, food, entertainment and shopping in 2018.
+International Drive visitors spent about \$8.2 billion on transportation, lodging, food, entertainment and shopping in 2019.
 This visitor spending has an economic ripple effect on both Orange County and Metro Orlando's economy.

-This positive economic impact will continue as there are more than 39 new projects scheduled to be completed within the next five years.
-They represent over \$2.9 billion in new investment coming to Orange County.
+This positive economic impact will continue as there are more than 50 new projects scheduled to be completed within the next six years.
+They represent almost \$2 billion in new investment coming to Orange County.
 These construction costs were used to determine the economic impact of these projects to the county and regional economies.
-According to REMI, these new development projects will add more than 5,000 jobs in Orange County.
-They will also generate about \$700 million in sales and \$296 million in personal income.
-They will also add close to \$430 million to the county's gross regional product.
-Metro Orlando would add more than 6,000 positions, \$775 million in sales, and \$411 million in personal income.
-This new construction will also increase Metro Orlando's gross regional product by almost \$576 million per year.
+According to REMI, these new development projects will add more than 3,800 jobs in Orange County.
+They will also generate about \$525 million in sales and \$187 million in personal income.
+They will also add close to \$308 million to the county's gross regional product.
+Metro Orlando would add more than 4,400 positions, \$604 million in sales, and \$283 million in personal income.
+This new construction will also increase Metro Orlando's gross regional product by more than \$350 million per year.